sef1/kv_fast_fusion/README.md

 # KV Fast Fusion: Installation & Quickstart Guide

-This guide walks you through installing and running **KV Fast Fusion**, a context-sharing optimization for vLLM that enables efficient key-value cache compression using Block Fast Fusion (BFF) and Chunk Fast Fusion (CFF).
+This guide walks you through installing and running **Joint Encoding of KV Blocks**, a blocks-sharing optimization for vLLM that enables efficient key-value cache compression using Batch Fast Fusion (BFF) and Chunks Fast Fusion (CFF).

 ---